9ssi7/teknasyon.banking/README.md

 - **JWT**: The JWT service that generates and verifies the JWT tokens.
 - **Environment**: The environment service that loads the environment variables.

-You can access the API documentation from the postman collection file in the `docs` folder.

 ## Usage

+You can access postman collection from the following link: [Postman Collection](./docs/banking.postman_collection.json)

 You can use the following commands to manage the project: